DIY Paper Christmas Village (+ Free Cut Files)

 It’s amazing what can be done with just paper and glue.
-This cute paper Christmas village is a perfect night craft and a special Christmas decor for sure.
+This cute paper Christmas village is a perfect holiday season night craft and a special Christmas decor for sure.

-Gather all your tools and materials, then let’s get crafting!
+Gather all your tools and materials, then let’s get crafty.

-Once your templates are cut, assemble your paper Christmas village by folding the tabs and gluing them together with a contact glue or low-temperature hot glue gun if you prefer.
+Once your templates are cut, follow the instructions, and assemble your paper Christmas village by folding the tabs and gluing them together with a contact glue or low-temperature hot glue gun if you prefer.

-- Cardstock (White for the house and back for the roofs or your favorites, glitter paper looks so cute!)
+- Cardstock (White for the house and black for the roofs or your favorites, glitter paper looks so cute!)

-- Contact glue or light temperature glue gun.
+- Contact glue (I Love UHU) or light temperature glue tool and glue stick.

 - Light string.